shadow9-1-1/Events-Project-DB/README.md

 3. **Admin**:
    - Access the admin panel to manage users, events, and feedback across the platform.

-## Contributing

-We welcome contributions!
-Please follow the standard fork-branch-PR process:
-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Submit a pull request with a clear explanation of your changes.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

-## Contact

-For any inquiries or support, please contact the development team:
-- **Team 5**:
-  - Mohamed Islam - 202201690
-  - Hossam Nabil - 202202228
-  - Ahmed Wael - 202201415

-**Email**: s-ahmed-wael@zewailcity.edu.eg

----

-This project was developed as part of the CSAI 202 course at Zewail City of Science, Technology, and Innovation【4†source】.